Pal Joey (musical): Synopsis

 The chorus girls and singers from the old club have relocated to "Chez Joey", where they rehearse for the opening performance ("The Flower Garden of My Heart").
-Melba, an ambitious reporter, interviews Joey, recalling her interviews with various celebrities, including Gypsy Rose Lee ("Zip"), especially notable given original star June Havoc was Lee's sister Ludlow Lowell, Gladys' old flame, introduces himself as an agent with papers that Joey unthinkingly signs as the rehearsal continues ("Plant You Now, Dig You Later").
+Melba, an ambitious reporter, interviews Joey, recalling her interviews with various celebrities—including Gypsy Rose Lee ("Zip"), especially notable since the original actor playing Gladys, June Havoc, was Lee's real-life sister.
+Ludlow Lowell, Gladys' old flame, introduces himself as an agent with papers that Joey unthinkingly signs as the rehearsal continues ("Plant You Now, Dig You Later").
 In Joey's apartment the next morning, Joey and Vera reflect on the pleasures of their affair ("In Our Little Den").
 Linda overhears Gladys and Lowell plotting to use the papers Joey signed to blackmail Vera.
 Linda calls Vera, who initially distrusts Linda; Vera confronts Joey, asking what his relationship is with Linda, and Joey responds defensively ("Do It the Hard Way").
 Linda comes to the apartment to convince Vera, and Vera, seeing Linda's sincerity, now believes her.
 Vera and Linda agree that Joey is not worth the trouble ("Take Him").
 Vera calls her friend the police commissioner, who arrests Gladys and Lowell.
 Vera throws Joey out and closes "Chez Joey" ("Bewitched, Bothered, and Bewildered" reprise).
 Joey, now penniless, runs into Linda again outside the pet shop, and she invites him to dinner with her family.
 He joins for a meal and then they part as friends, with him claiming to have been cast in a nonexistent show in New York.